fwsa-batch2/sangeetha.ramachanthiran__web_project/README.md

 ### Add to cart
-* If user want to buy arts from the website.
+* If user want to buy drawings from the website.